 The Glen Waverley Activity Centre will transform into a vibrant, more intensive and active urban centre, building on its distinctive cultural mix.
-It will be clearly different from its surrounding residential and light industrial areas, which will maintain a more traditional suburban scale of development.
+The urban form will be clearly different from its surrounding residential and light industrial areas, which will maintain a more traditional suburban scale of development.